 What is Asphalt?

 Asphalt, also known as bitumen, is a sticky, black, and highly viscous liquid or semi-solid form of petroleum.
 It is widely used in road construction, roofing, and waterproofing due to its durability and flexibility.
+Asphalt plays a crucial role in modern infrastructure, providing a reliable and cost-effective solution for various applications.
+Its unique properties make it an essential material for building roads, driveways, and other surfaces.

 Types of Asphalt